Sailing Vacation Frequently Asked Questions

 Yes, a coffee maker is on board all yachts.
 Yachts that are not equipped with a generator will have a stove-top percolator.
 Yachts with a generator will either have a stove-top percolator or a drip coffee maker.
 A filter is not required for either.

 Most Tortola yachts have a cell phone available with a prepay phone credit of $10 - $20 to use towards calls.
 Additional credits can be purchased throughout the cruising area.
 Calls to/from the charter company are free.
 Calls to the USA are approximately $0.50/minute.
 Many personal cell phones will work while on charter.
 However, the roaming and international fees can be expensive.
-We recommend contacting your service provider for specific details; often they offer a temporary international calling or texting plan.
-Calls from the Caribbean to your home country usually cost $3.00 - $4.00/minute, so it's best to use the on board cell phone if possible.
+We recommend contacting your service provider for specific details; often, they offer a temporary international calling or texting plan.
+Calls from the Caribbean to your home country usually cost $3.00 - $4.00/minute, so it's best to use the onboard cell phone if possible.

 Certified divers can rent scuba gear and tanks to take on board their yacht.
 Bareboats are not equipped with compressors or dive tank racks, but racks can be rented.
 Another option in the BVI is rendezvous diving whereas the dive company will pick you up from your yacht with your necessary gear.
 You would dive from their yacht, which is typically closer to the dive sites because some mooring balls are designated for dive boats only.
 For more information see Blue Water Divers on Tortola or Admiralty Diving on St. Thomas.
 Please check with our Bareboat Experts for rental companies in all other locations.